Chinese emigration: Modern emigration (late 20th century–present)

+Due to the political dynamics of the Cold War, there was relatively little migration from the People's Republic of China to southeast Asia from the 1950s until the mid-1970s.

 In the early 1960s, about 100,000 people were allowed to enter Hong Kong.
-In the late 1970s, vigilance against illegal migration to Hong Kong（香港） was again relaxed.
+In the late 1970s, vigilance against illegal migration to Hong Kong (香港) was again relaxed.
 Perhaps as many as 200,000 reached Hong Kong in 1979, but in 1980 authorities on both sides resumed concerted efforts to reduce the flow.

 More liberalized emigration policies enacted in the 1980s as part of the Opening of China facilitated the legal departure of increasing numbers of Chinese who joined their overseas Chinese relatives and friends.
 The Four Modernizations program, which required Chinese students and scholars, particularly scientists, to be able to attend foreign education and research institutions, brought about increased contact with the outside world, particularly the industrialized nations.

 In 1983, emigration restrictions were eased as a result in part of the economic open-door policy.
 In 1984, more than 11,500 business visas were issued to Chinese citizens, and in 1985, approximately 15,000 Chinese scholars and students were in the United States alone.
 Any student who had the economic resources could apply for permission to study abroad.
 United States consular offices issued more than 12,500 immigrant visas in 1984, and there were 60,000 Chinese with approved visa petitions in the immigration queue.

 The signing of the United States–China Consular Convention in 1983 demonstrated the commitment to more liberal emigration policies.
 Both sides agreed to permit travel for the purpose of family reunification and to facilitate travel for individuals who claim both Chinese and United States citizenship.
 However, emigrating from China remained a complicated and lengthy process mainly because many countries were unwilling or unable to accept the large numbers of people who wished to emigrate.
 Other difficulties included bureaucratic delays and, in some cases, a reluctance on the part of Chinese authorities to issue passports and exit permits to individuals making notable contributions to the modernization effort.